Shimogawa/TrBotX/Readme.md

 - Update api, bot framework to newest version.
 - Move some files to make framework clean.
 - Remake the js command so that it can be used to change config of this bot.
+- _Experimental:_ ultimate command improvements with utilities written in java injected into the js engine.

 ### v0.4.8